Orbitale/SvelteAdmin/README.md

 If you have a common SvelteKit project, you can directly create a new route page for your base admin.

-Since we will mostly use the URL to determine what Crud and operations we are looking at, let's use SvelteKit's router to make things shine with as less code as possible!
+Since we will mostly use the URL to determine what Crud and operations we are looking at, let's use SvelteKit's router to make our URLs shine with as less code as possible!

 Create a `src/routes/[crud]/[operation]/+page.svelte` file with the following code: